sswam/web2tk/README.md

 - HTML template pages and components use only standard HTML features with no extra syntax.
 - HTML template pages and components include placeholder data, and look similar to rendered pages and components.
-- We can embed components into a page using an include function.
+- We can embed components into a page using an include function, with a data-src or s attribute.
 - We implement repeated and optional components by binding a single component in a template to a list in the page data.
   - In the data structure, null is equivalent to [], and "foo" is equivalent to ["foo"].
 - HTML is connected to data using the data-field or d attribute.